YoungJ-Baek/YoungJ-Baek.github.io/_posts/CV/SLAM/2022-10-23-Test Code for Loop Closing.md

 ## 4. Experiment

 The test code in this post is assuming single input image.
 However, for the experiment, we wrap the sequence with `for` expression and make a result file via it.
 In conclusion, we get a result of `query` operation of every images.
 In the next post, we will show you the result of our experiment via visualizing the trajectory of output of `query` operation.
+Also, you can see the full code used for our experiment in [here](https://github.com/V-SLAMMERS/LDSO/blob/jm/examples/dbow_test.cc)

 ## 5. Conclusion